Trustworthy alternative

 Advance directives, POA, beneficiary, estate workflowsNo — Out of scope by designYes — Core to their 'Family OS' positioning

-HIPAA Business Associate Agreement with AI vendorYes — Signed BAA with Anthropic; AI cannot train on your recordsNo — Strong general security claims; HIPAA/BAA framing not published
+HIPAA Business Associate Agreement with AI vendorNo — Not currently available; KeptWell does not claim HIPAA complianceNo — Strong general security claims; HIPAA/BAA framing not published

 Free planFree today across all featuresFree tier: 2GB storage, basic organization